on

 </html>

-Replace placeholders my_xplan_site, my_app_id, my_app_secret, my_redirect_uri and my_authorisation_code with proper values.
+Replace the placeholders of - my_xplan_site, my_app_id, my_app_secret, my_redirect_uri and my_authorisation_code - with proper values.
 Save the code to a file named "STEP 2 Access Token.html".

 Besides the curl command, you can also use HTML form to test Step 4: Refresh Token: